alphagov/govuk-developer-docs/source/manual/test-and-build-a-project-with-github-actions.html.md

 parent: "/manual.html"
 ---

+# Test & build a project with GitHub Actions

 [GitHub Actions](https://github.com/features/actions) is an automated workflow system that GOV.UK uses for [Continuous Integration (CI)][ci].
 We also have [Jenkins](/manual/testing-projects.html) (and previously had Concourse) which